Saturday, March 30, 2019

 NOTE-TAKING Recreate the three-level timeline as accurately as you can.
 Watch for words/terms such as Second Bill of Rights, Substantive Due Process, Corporate Personhood, Separate But Equal, Three Clauses or Three Freedoms, secession, State Action Doctrine, Missouri Compromise, etc.

-MODULE 8: Diffusion of Innovations
+Week 5, Day 2: Diffusion of Innovations

 READ The opening section of the Wikipedia entry on Rogers' Diffusion of Innovations and skim the rest.
 Skim through as much as you like.
 This is not a reading assignment followed by a quiz.
 I just want you to read enough that you have gotten a feel for the concept.
 This is a very robust theory that you can you use in this class and in many classes going forward.
 It's my favorite theory!